Biopsies allow closer examination of abnormal cells and tissue

 - Vacuum-assisted biopsy – performed with a device that allows "suctioning" of larger sample of tissue with just one insertion of the needle

-Stereotactic needle biopsy and ultrasound-guided needle biopsy are examples of image-guided biopsy, commonly used to detect breast cancer but may be recommended for accurate diagnosis of cancers in other parts of the body.
-Stereotactic needle biopsy allows the radiologist to find the exact area needing biopsy, using X-ray or CT scan to visually display different angles and dimensions.
+Stereotactic needle biopsy, MRI-guided needle biopsy and ultrasound-guided needle biopsy are examples of image-guided biopsy, commonly used to detect breast cancer but may be recommended for accurate diagnosis of cancers in other parts of the body.
+Stereotactic needle biopsy allows the radiologist to find the exact area needing biopsy, using mammogram or 3D tomosynthesis guidance scan to visually display different angles and dimensions in breast tissue.
 Ultrasound-guided needle biopsy uses sound waves instead of radiation to accurately detect the area of abnormality for needle biopsy.
+MRI-guided biopsy uses a strong magnetic field to locate the tissue needing further examination.

 Bone marrow biopsy helps detect and diagnose blood disorders and disease